algotech/avoidable/README.md

 ## Quick Start

-Wrap your form with the Avoidable Component
+Wrap your screen with the Avoidable Component

 ```javascript
   <Avoidable>